near/docs/docs/2.develop/4.testing/unit/unit.md

 import TestAs from "./example/test.as.md";
 import MainRs from "./example/main.rs.md";

-While developing your smart contract you will want to test that it works as it is supposed to, and moreover, it does in a safe way.
 Unit tests allow you to test the contract methods individually.
-They are suitable to check if, given a specific input, a method returns the expected value and changes the state accordingly.
+They are suitable to check the storage is updated correctly, and that methods return their expected values.

-Unit tests are written in the same language as your contract, and are executed localy through [AS-pect](https://tenner-joshua.gitbook.io/as-pect/) in Assemblyscript, and natively in RUST.
+Unit tests are written in the contract's language and execute localy.
 To fast-forward the setting up of unit testing, we recommend you to simply use one of our [Examples](https://near.dev) as template, or to copy their configuration.

 ---